Four Battles of Army Group South: Publication history

+In 1975, SPI published their first "quadrigame", Blue & Gray.
+The new game immediately rose to #1 on SPI's Top Ten Bestseller list the month it was released, and SPI subsequently released 16 quadrigames over the next five years.
+One of those was Army Group South, released in 1979 with graphic design by Redmond A. Simonsen.
+Although interest in quadrigames had waned, Army Group South garnered a fair amount of attention, and appeared on SPI's Top Ten Bestseller List for eight months.

-Each of the games in Army Group South were also offered for individual sale.
+Each of the games in Army Group South was also offered for individual sale.

 After the demise of SPI, Hobby Japan published Japanese-language editions of two of the games in the Japanese wargaming magazine Tactics: Korsun in the June 1987 edition, and Operation Star in the February 1988 edition.

 In 1998, Decision Games republished Army Group South in Issue 188 of Strategy & Tactics, but only included two of the games, Kiev and Rostov.

-Sunset Games (サンセットゲ) acquired the game license in 2002 and published a Japanese language edition.
+Sunset Games (サンセットゲ) acquired the game license in 2002 and published a Japanese language edition of Army Group South.

 Reception

 In Issue 19 of Fire & Movement, Bill Sanders questioned the value of the game, writing "Army Group South is a classic case of a game being an hour late and a nickel short.
 It's late in that OSG's PanzerKrieg came about six months earlier and not only covers the battles ... presented in Army Group South, but ... has four other battles as well."
 Sanders also questioned the rules development process, commenting "SPI's quad of the Russo-German conflict in the Ukraine appears to have been done by some who were not fully sober in one stage of development or another."

 In Campaign #95, Kevin Pollock liked the games, saying, "Overall, Army Group South offers a fine set of games using a proven system.
 The components, graphics, and rules are all excellent.
 Only the conditions for victory keep me from giving the effort an A+."

 In Issue 23 of the British wargaming magazine Phoenix, Paul King liked the games but found them too small, writing, "What I would like to see is a bigger game using some of the better points of this quad."
 King examined each game in detail: